SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 ## Input

-The input comes from the console.

-At the first line is a number **n** - the count of the following lines.
+On the first line is a number **n** - the count of the following lines.

-Each of the next n lines holds log information in the format
+The next n lines hold the logged information in the format.

 `< IP > < user > < duration >`.